 For evaluating the collisional frequency shift, CSF1 is alternately operated at high (300 shots) and low density (400 shots).
 The number of atoms contributing to the signal - and in this way the density - is changed by changing the microwave amplitude in the state selection cavity.
 In this way a differential measurement of the collisional shift is performed, eliminating the effect of the frequency drifts of the hydrogen maser reference.
-The results of such measurements are slope factors which give - multiplied with the actual number of atoms - the collisional frequency shift correction [1], [6].
+The results of such measurements are slope factors which give - multiplied with the actual number of atoms - the collisional frequency shift correction [4], [5].

-For the present evaluation we calculate the collisional shift based on the measured relative atom numbers during the present evaluation and a slope factor, which is obtained from slope factor measurements during the last two and a half months.
+For the present evaluation we calculate the collisional shift based on the measured relative atom numbers during the present evaluation and a slope factor, which is obtained from slope factor measurements during the last three months.

 As described in Refs.
-[1] and [6] the uncertainty of the collisional shift correction is composed of the statistical uncertainty and a 10% systematic uncertainty because of a potentially imperfect proportionality between the measured actual number of atoms and the effective density.
+[4] and [5] the uncertainty of the collisional shift correction is composed of the statistical uncertainty and a 10% systematic uncertainty because of a potentially imperfect proportionality between the measured actual number of atoms and the effective density.